Callidon/bloom-filters/README.md

 ### HyperLogLog

 HyperLogLog is an algorithm for the count-distinct problem, approximating the number of distinct elements in a multiset.
 Calculating the exact cardinality of a multiset requires an amount of memory proportional to the cardinality, which is impractical for very large data sets.
 Probabilistic cardinality estimators, such as the HyperLogLog algorithm, use significantly less memory than this, at the cost of obtaining only an approximation of the cardinality.
+The HyperLogLog algorithm is able to estimate cardinalities greather than `10e9` with a typical accuracy (standard error) of `2%`, using around 1.5 kB of memory (see reference).

 **Reference:** Philippe Flajolet, Éric Fusy, Olivier Gandouet and Frédéric Meunier (2007). *"Hyperloglog: The analysis of a near-optimal cardinality estimation algorithm"*.
 Discrete Mathematics and Theoretical Computer Science Proceedings.
 ([Full text article](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf))

 **Methods**:

-* `update(element: string) -> void`: add a new occurence of an element ot the sketch.
+* `update(element: string) -> void`: add a new occurence of an element to the sketch.
 * `count() -> number`: estimate the number of distinct elements in the sketch.
 * `merge(other: HyperLogLog) -> HyperLogLog`: merge occurences of two sketches.
 * `equals(other: HyperLogLog) -> boolean`: Test if two sketchs are equals.